Skip to Content

 Almost all modern laptops/PCs have a USB-A port, which can be used to connect it to a monitor.

-However, your laptop/PC’s USB-A port must meet the required specifications.
+However, your laptop/PC’s USB-A port must meet the required specifications for high-resolution transmission purposes.

 Skip to the following section How to Check Your USB’s Specification on your Laptop? to learn how to verify your USB port version.

-Once you’ve confirmed that your USB-A port is compatible with this connection, you’re ready to connect your laptop/PC to your monitor by following the instructions below.
+Once you’ve confirmed that your USB-A port is compatible with your setup, you’re ready to connect your laptop/PC to your monitor by following the instructions below.

 Materials Needed